 C. The Litigation Phase

-If settlement negotiations fail, litigation and/or arbitration begins.
-Just because litigation or arbitration is initiated does not mean that your case will not resolve short of trial.
+If settlement negotiations fail, litigation or arbitration begins.
+Just because litigation or arbitration is initiated does not mean your case will not resolve short of trial.
 If the insurance company makes a reasonable settlement offer, your case could settle at any time during the proceedings.
-More often than not the parties will attend formal mediation where the case could resolve.
-While very few personal injury claims actually go to trial or arbitration (more than 90% are settled), The Kindley Firm, APC will prepare your case to go to trial or arbitration from the very beginning.
+More often than not, the parties will attend formal mediation, where the case could resolve.
+While very few personal injury claims actually go to trial or arbitration (more than 90 percent are settled), The Kindley Firm, APC, will prepare your case to go to trial or arbitration from the very beginning.

-This depends on the Statute of Limitations which applies to your particular injury.
-The Statute of Limitations restricts the amount of time in which a lawsuit can be filed for a personal injury or wrongful death.
+This depends on the statute of limitations that applies to your particular injury.
+The statute of limitations restricts the amount of time in which a lawsuit can be filed for a personal injury or wrongful death.
 These statutes vary by state and by cause of action.

-As stated above, yes.
-In fact over 90% of all cases ever filed in the State of California are settled without going to trial.
-However, in order to best serve our clients, The Kindley Firm, APC treats each and every case like it will be going to trial, making sure to obtain all the necessary information and evidence which would be used in court.
-More often than not, we can use this information to convince the party at fault, or its insurance company, that it would be in his/her best interest to pay an appropriate settlement for your injuries without going to trial.
+Yes.
+In fact, over 90 percent of all cases ever filed in the state of California are settled without going to trial.
+However, to best serve our clients, The Kindley Firm, APC, treats each and every case like it will go to trial, making sure to obtain all the necessary information and evidence that would be used in court.
+More often than not, we can use this information to convince the at-fault party or insurance company that it would be in his or her best interest to pay an appropriate settlement for your injuries without going to trial.